ZhijianZhou01/metav/README.md

 + the paths of these software and databases need to be adjusted with reference to your computer.

-+ the parameters of software in this profiles.xml.xml file generally does not need to be modified because they are suitable.
++ the parameters of software in this profiles.xml file generally does not need to be modified because they are suitable.

 ### 3.2. how to creat a host database?